 GEY 202 Landscape Evolution and Analysis

 Students will consider landscapes and the processes that are responsible for their formation.
 Emphasis will be on the constructive processes of mountain-building and volcanism and the erosional processes of rivers, glaciers, the sea, and wind.
 There will be one or two weekend field trips.
 Two hours lecture, two hours lab.
-Prerequisite: Any GEY 100-level lecture with lab or permission of instructor.
+Prerequisite: completion of a 100-level geoscience lecture and lab or permission of instructor.
 Cr 4.

 GEY 203 Mineralogy

 The course concentrates on the silicate family of minerals, but also examines non-silicate mineral families.
 Subject areas covered include crystallography, crystal chemistry, and environments of mineral formation.
 In one lab each week, students will examine crystals and minerals in hand specimens.
 In a second lab each week, the rudiments of optical crystallography are introduced and students will examine minerals microscopically.
 Three hours lecture, two labs each two hours in length.
 Prerequisite: completion of a 100-level geoscience lecture and lab; CHY 113 and CHY 114 are recommended.
 Cr 5.

 The crustal rocks exposed in coastal Maine are examined.
 Students learn to recognize, describe, and interpret a wide variety of outcrop-scale structures.
 In weekly field-based labs, students will use Brunton compasses, manual and digital stereonets, outcrop mapping techniques, GPS and clay deformation devices to analyze the local geologic structure and tectonic history.
 Three hours lecture and four hours lab.
 Prerequisite: completion of a 100-level geoscience lecture and lab.
 Cr 5.